 I-70 Planning and Environmental Linkages (PEL) Study from Wentzville to Mississippi River completed.

-I-70 from Cave Springs to Fairgrounds identified as regional priority and MoDOT funds this project in the 2020-2024 Statewide Transportation Improvement Program (STIP).
+MoDOT funds the project in the 2020-2024 Statewide Transportation Improvement Program (STIP).

 Project designated as Design-Build and project team formed.

-Project awarded to the Best Value Proposer.
+Project expected to be awarded to the Best Value Proposer.

-Construction will begin.
+Construction anticipated to begin.